centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - Various issues incurred with the Business Platform.
+- Fixed an issue that cause the BA top counter to not load properly.
 - [BAM] Redirection in Monitoring -> BA -> monitoring not working.
 - Fixed an error message in boolean rules when a host name was longer than 15 characters.
 - Can't see the child BAs on a tree on the Remote Server.